AndrewAtLarge/BibUpdate/README.rst

 representations.
 If the article is already published then it is also possible to use the publication year and its page numbers.
 To search on mrlookup_ we::

-- use the authors (can be problematic with names with von etc)
+- use the authors (can be problematic because of accents and names with von etc)
 - use the page numbers, if they exist
 - use the year only if there are no page numbers and this is NOT a preprint
 - use the title if there are no page numbers (or this is a book)